cloudflare/cloudflare-docs/content/security-center/investigate/change-categorization.md

 Cloudflare does not guarantee the category change will be approved.
 {{</Aside>}}

-## Radar feedback
+## Via Cloudflare Radar

 To request recategorization via Cloudflare Radar, submit feedback in [Radar Domain Categorization](https://radar.cloudflare.com/domains/feedback).

-## API
+## Via the API

-You can request categorization changes by creating a [miscategorization API Token](/api/operations/miscategorization-create-miscategorization).
+To request a categorization change via the API:

-1. [Create an API token](/fundamentals/api/get-started/create-token/) with permission to edit your Intel account:
+1. [Create an API token](/fundamentals/api/get-started/create-token/) with permission to edit your Intel account.

     | **Permissions** |       |      |
     | --------------- | ----- | ---- |